SparkVial/sparkvial.github.io/_posts/2018-10-20-introduction.markdown

 ## Prototype hardware

-Currently I'm prototyping using the Arduino Nano connected to a PC.
+Currently, I'm prototyping using the Arduino Nano connected to a PC.
 This lets me test the USB + UART communication methods.

 Later I will test BLE with the ESP-WROOM-32.